Products with a social and environmental value

 Restoration of the initial condition (guarantees for floods and earthquakes, specific compensation not in cash for companies)

 Coverage for environmental liability, which protects from damage due either to accidental or gradual pollution, and compensates damage to third parties resulting from pollution and the relevant remediation and restoration

 By identifying distinctive insurance solutions that combine economic growth and social and environmental value, the Group creates shared value with its stakeholders and contributes to achieving the Sustainable Development Goals.

 These products respond to dynamics linked to changes in the composition of households, to the loss of purchasing power of the most vulnerable sections of the population, to unemployment and job insecurity and to the growing impacts of climate change.

-In 2019, premium income from the sale of such policies amounted to Euro 2,416 million, equal to 25.5% of direct income (with an increase of 2.9 percentage points over the previous year).
+In 2020, premium income from the sale of such policies amounted to Euro 2,448 million, equal to 25.9% of direct income.